‘Defend the essential’: Ashoka’s trustees could benefit from reading this note Gandhi wrote in 1940

 The art of critical thinking

 We need to pause, hover over these words and think.
-One of the many objectives of a true university, especially in these times, whether you call it liberal or not is immaterial, is to works towards creating and securing an environment where liberal political and social ideas and exist and breathe.
+One of the many objectives of a true university, especially in these times, whether you call it liberal or not is immaterial, is to works towards creating and securing an environment where liberal political and social ideas can exist and breathe.

 How does it happen?
 Classrooms are definitely meant for practicing the art of critical thinking, challenging all establishment thought.
 Ideas that dominate even the discipline that is being taught are probed there.
-But universities also hosts people like Mehta who help society understand itself better, making available to it the intellectual resources it can use to discover itself and equip itself better to make the world a more humane place.
+But universities also host people like Mehta who help society understand itself better and making available to it the intellectual resources it can use to discover itself and equip itself better to make the world a more humane place.

 The most essential task before all educational endeavours must be to keep alive a sense of freedom, togetherness, diversity and justicee.
 To make them meaningful.
 That is what Pratap Bhanu Mehta has been doing through his teaching and public interventions.
 For doing that, he has turned into an obstacle not only in the smooth journey of Ashoka University but perhaps also in the path of growth of its patrons.